1. The pukak.

 10. Snow blindness and wounded trees.

 Snow is a wonderful partner for the sun when it comes to reflecting heat and ultraviolet rays.
-Snow can throw back more than 90 per cent of the radiation and deflect it to your eye where it can cause photokeratitis, a painful condition that results in inflammation of the cornea.
+Snow can throw back more than 90 percent of the radiation and deflect it to your eye where it can cause photokeratitis, a painful condition that results in inflammation of the cornea.
 Fortunately, healing is rapid – 24 to 72 hours in a darkened room.
-Sun reflected on snow can scald the bark of thin barked and young trees, by heating and reactivating tree cells which then refreeze when the sun is gone, causing the bark to split.
+Sun reflected on it can scald the bark of thin barked and young trees, by heating and reactivating tree cells which then refreeze when the sun is gone, causing the bark to split.